Ryan Christian

-Ryan Christian (born January 7, 1986) is a former American football wide receiver and running back.
-He played college football at Texas Christian University (TCU), professionally in the Canadian Football League (CFL) with the Toronto Argonauts, and for the Parma Panthers in the Italian Football League.
+Ryan Christian (born January 7, 1986) is an American former professional football wide receiver and running back.
+He played college football at Texas Christian University (TCU), and professionally in the Canadian Football League (CFL) with the Toronto Argonauts, and for the Parma Panthers in the Italian Football League.

 Early life

 Son of Richey and Jodi Christian, Ryan was born in Aledo, Texas on January 7, 1986.
 He attended and played for Aledo High School.
 He lettered four times in football and track & field, twice in soccer, and once in basketball.
 Christian carried 305 times for 2,166 yards, good for a 7.1 per carry average, and 28 touchdowns as a senior.
 He was en route to all-area, district co-MVP and all-state honors; he was also an academic all-state selection.
 Christian helped his team to the state semifinals, was a first-team all-district back, and was the Parker County Offensive MVP as a junior after rushing for 1,342 yards.
 He was named Newcomer of the Year as a freshman, finished his prep career with 4,826 yards on 767 carries with 55 touchdowns, and also caught 69 passes for 1,245 yards and six scores.
 Christian returned one punt and one kickoff for a touchdown, accounting for 63 career TDs.
 He was the 2004 Newcomer of the Year in soccer, and his soccer team finished as the state runner-up in 2005, which was the year he was redshirted as a freshman.